ONSdigital/business-index-dataload/docs/bi-dataload-step-3.md

 * Performance may depend on ElasticSearch cluster resources which are outside the scope of this application.
 * This example specifies 8 Spark executors.
 * It may be possible to tweak the various Spark settings to use less memory etc, but this configuration seems to work OK with current data-sets.
+* We set the "env" parameter below so the Spark process knows where to read/write application data:

+>	`-Dbi-dataload.app-data.env=dev`

+* The default value in the config file is "dev", but the parameter is included here to  remind you that you may need to change it.

 Page 1 Field | Contents
 ------------- | -------------